vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 within the application by centralising the entering of commands in a single text input window.

 #### _Seamless Data Integration_
-Teletubbies allows telemarketers and their supervisors to share and merge data seamlessly.
+Teletubbies allows telemarketers, and their supervisors to share and merge data seamlessly.
 Synchronization of customer data between telemarketers and their supervisors is often a necessary aspect of their job, and Teletubbies provides avenues to make this process easy and hassle-free.

 #### _Data Safety and Recoverability_
-With a large number of contacts stored in a contact list, it is vital that the user’s current progress is saved frequently to assist in data recovery in the event of unexpected system failure.
+With many contacts stored in a contact list, it is vital that the user’s current progress is saved frequently to assist in data recovery in the event of unexpected system failure.
 Hence, the contact list is saved after each command issued by the user.